 In subsequent years, illustrators, such as Randolph Caldecott, and authors such as John Dos Passos, Robert Frost, and Marjorie Kinnan Rawlings all visited St. Augustine.
 In the early 20th century St. Augustine was the home of the largest art colony in the south, which evolved into what is now the St. Augustine Arts Association.
 This ancient city now showcases the work of many nationally and globally recognized artists.

 The music found in St. Augustine includes world-renowned musicians performing on tour, and local ensembles that include First Coast Opera, the St. Augustine Music Festival's Chamber Orchestra, the Florida Chamber Music Project, and the St. Augustine Concert Band.
 When we add in ballet, the Limelight Theatre, and other arts performances, it's clear that St. Augustine is a small town with a huge passion for the arts.

 From First Friday Art Walk, to book-signings, concerts, movie festivals, and plays — those who enjoy the arts find that this small city can provide much of what they seek, almost all of it happening within a few square miles.
-The photo was taken at the Plum Pop-Up Gallery, featuring the sculpture of Worley Faver.
+The photo features the sculpture of Worley Faver.
 The paintings are by Gary Borse.